avazahedi/jaco_deep_grasp/README.md

     * If false, modify the `point_cloud_topic` arg in `gpd_demo.launch` to the correct topic.
 * `fake_execution` defaults to true
     * True if just running the demo in Rviz.
 Set to false if connecting to the hardware and performing real execution.
+* `desired_object` defaults to "bottle"
+    * The class of the object you want to pick up.
+Some good options with the currently loaded YOLO model are cup and bottle.

 ## Camera
 If collecting point cloud data from a camera, make sure to update the transform from root to the camera in `jaco_deep_grasp.launch`.